ChurchApps/FreeShowWeb/src/routes/docs/importing/+page.md

 ## Calendar

 Import a calendar .ics file.
 It will be converted to the programs own calendar format, that can be accessed from the ["Calendar"](./calendar) drawer menu.
 If you import the same calendar multiple times, only the new/changed events are imported.

+## FAQ

+- **The EasyWorship files did not import the correct song names**

+The song names in EasyWorship are stored in a seperate file than the song content, so you need to select both the `SongsWords.db` (song content) file & the `Songs.db` (song data/names) file to get the proper names.